 Livelihood Transformational Life Treatments

 8 Degrees of Yes!
-My Experiences with Truth, Transformation, and Healing is a personal guide to transformation through spiritual practices.
+My Experience with Truth, Transformation, and Healing is a personal guide to transformation through spiritual practices.
 There are 2 parts, desire to live life to the fullest, and spiritual practices (affirmative prayer, intention setting, meditation, service, and giving).
 The affirmative speech spoken specifically to life structures which transforms the life structures, we call it, Transformational Life Treatment (TLT) it’s affirmative prayer treatment spoken directly to the life structures to transform limited perceptions, to unlimited perception, thus shifting the life structure from a limited state to an unlimited state, bringing fulfilled desires into manifestation.
 In the book, The Rock and Flow: 40 Transformational Life Treatments According to the 8 Life Structures for a Full Life, there are 5 prayers for each life structure: Livelihood (Creativity), Relationships (Love), Financial (Prosperity and Abundance), Spiritual (Deep Purpose and Reverence), Community (Beneficial Expression), Health (Wholeness), Ego (Safety), and Belief Systems (Truth and Wisdom).
 Audio and Video recordings of prayers for each life structure are below with more in creation.

 Life structures reflect our desire to live and how we view life.
 It is how we subconsciously, and consciously, perceive experiences, or circumstances that drive the conditions of our life structures.
 Desire is energy used towards wanting something, and signals the universe that we want what we perceive as reality.
 Life structures are: livelihood, ego, relationships, spiritual, beliefs, community, health, and financial.